danielpopek94/todos_backend/readme.md

 ## Features

 - Authentication by JSON Web Token.
+- Hashing passwords of new users with bcrypt.
 - Fetch todos based on the `userId` query parameter.
 - Create a new todo with the `POST /todos` endpoint.
 - Update a todo with the `PATCH /todos/:id` endpoint.